drtjwalton/drtjwalton.github.io/_pages/poetry.md

 			<p style="font-size:80%;">
 			<blockquote>
 				<a href="https://en.wikipedia.org/wiki/Fourier_analysis">Fourier analysis</a>:
-	 			 this is an important branch of mathematics developed from the 18th century mathematics which has wide applicability within physics and engineering.
+	 			 an important branch of mathematics first examined in the 18th century which has wide applicability within physics and engineering.
 Named after the French mathematician <a href="https://en.wikipedia.org/wiki/Joseph_Fourier">Joseph Fourier</a>, it has been studied and developed for over 200 years and is covered in the majority of UK undergraduate STEM subjects.
-Historically, it examined how to represent periodic functions using sums of <a href="https://en.wikipedia.org/wiki/Trigonometric_functions">trigonometric functions</a> and has now been generalised to more abstract situations, developing new branches of mathematics.
+Historically, it was explored how to represent periodic functions using sums of <a href="https://en.wikipedia.org/wiki/Trigonometric_functions">trigonometric functions</a> and has now been generalised to more abstract situations, leading to the development of new branches of mathematics.
 			</blockquote>
    			</p>